 - Various controls: The three controls on the right of the Search button are: the number of currently visible search results, a button to open the program manual, and a button to open the program preferences.

 Powerful Query Syntax

-The above screenshot shows an example of the kinds of complex search queries you can enter in DocFetcher and DocFetcher Pro.
+The above screenshot shows an example of the kinds of complex search queries you can enter in DocFetcher, DocFetcher Pro and DocFetcher Server.
 The example query means: Find all documents containing (1) the phrase “reproduction or redistribution”, and (2) the words “documentation” and “agreement” not more than three words apart.